 An undergraduate student who has failed a practicum must request permission to repeat a practicum by:

-- completing a Request for Continuance form available in the Office of the Registrar; and
+• completing a Request for Continuance form available on MyWheelock and in the Academic Suspension; and

-- submitting the completed form and all supporting documentation to the Scholastic Review Board by October 1, if the student wishes to enter a practicum in the spring semester, and by March 15, if the student wishes to enter a practicum in the succeeding fall semester.
+• submitting the completed form and all supporting documentation, including departmental approval to be reinstated to the Scholastic Review Board by the appropriate date, if the student wishes to enter a practicum in the spring semester, and by March 15, if the student wishes to enter a practicum in the succeeding fall semester.

 The Scholastic Review Board will notify the student of its decision in writing.